Swamptin/menu_generator_py/ReadMe.md

 An online end point that could be hit from a url.
 Either a website or an AWS lambda function.

 A feature to allow for the addition of items to the menu.
 With or without ingredients.
+If the item is added without ingredients or if those ingredients are malformed, the input into the database should be 'NULL'

 A feature to allow for the removal or change of a menu item.
 Eg removing or updating ingredients, changing the rating system to increase or decrease the rotation.

 To be fleshed out

 Special occasion flag?
+A special flag should be present as certain meals are only viable at certain times of the year.
+These meals would be, for example, Christmas Dinner, or are kept for known special occasions like anniversary meals etc.

 ### Nuts and bolts: backend

 Database with menu items linked to ingredients and a value for how many days each meal will last for.
 Another column for when it was last picked and also its rotation weighting.
+A special occasions column.
+If there is a date present then that meal is placed on that date.
+Otherwise it is ignored.

 ### Meals we can cook
 + Chilli con carne